Element-specific visualization of dynamic magnetic coupling in a Co/Py bilayer microstructure: Results and discussion

-A pixel by pixel fit of the recorded 6 STXM-FMR images \cite{Zingsem2019} at resonance 2, shown in Fig. 4c)-d) at the Ni and Co L\textsubscript{3}-edge, reveals further information on the origin of the FMR excitations, not visible in the grayscale plots.
-After normalizing the STXM-FMR data to the average intensity of each image, a sine fit is applied to the time evolution of each pixel.
-Thus, the image can be color coded to represent amplitude and phase of each of those sine functions at each pixel.
-The color coding was chosen such that bright pixels represent large amplitudes, the phase is represented as the hue value, pixels with very high saturation indicate a high fit accuracy.
-The pixel color in Fig. 4c) indicates a homogeneously distributed relative phase of approximately 90 degrees to the exciting microwave inside the whole Py disk, whereas the amplitude of the Py excitation is largest at the position of the upper and lower edge of the Co stripe, which is not directly visible in Fig.~3b).
-Fig.~4d) shows bright and saturated colored pixels only at the position of the Co stripe, depicting different phase values between the center (approx. 90~degrees as with the Py) and the upper and lower edges (poles) of the Co stripe (approx. 60~degrees).
-In contrast to the aforementioned long stripe sides, the upper and lower edges are almost aligned and there is only some deviation and stray field at the corners of the stripe as shown in Fig.~4a), b).
-This leads to an additional damping and thus to a different phase at the outer edges of the Co stripe.
-The very local phase change is only resolvable with this technique.
-Fig. 4a)-d) prove that the exchange coupled resonance 2 is mainly excited only in the direct overlapping areas of disk and stripe and is not due to either an optical or acoustical mode behavior.
-Both Py and Co are resonating close to the field value of a corresponding coupled entity, which is proven by the observation of similar phases.
+An amplitude and phase analysis of the recorded 6 STXM-FMR images \cite{Zingsem2019} at resonance 2, shown in Fig. 4a)-b) at the Ni and Co L\textsubscript{3}-edge, reveals further details on the origin of the FMR excitations, not directly visible in the grayscale plots.
+After normalising the STXM-FMR data to the average intensity of each image, a sine fit is applied to the time evolution of each pixel.
+Thus, the pixels of the STXM-FMR image can be color coded representing amplitude, phase and fit accuracy obtained from the sinusoidal fits.
+The color coding was chosen as such that bright pixels represent a large amplitude, the phase is represented as the hue value and pixels with very high saturation indicate a high fit accuracy by encoding the p-value obtained from the fit as color saturation.
+Thus, Fig. 4a) indicates a homogeneously distributed relative phase of approximately 90 degrees to the exciting microwave inside the whole Py disk, whereas the amplitude of the Py excitation is largest at the position of the upper and lower edge of the Co stripe, which is not directly visible in Fig.~3b).
+Fig.~4b) shows bright and saturated colored pixels only at the position of the Co stripe, depicting different phase values between the center (approx. 90~degrees as with the Py) and the upper and lower edges (poles) of the Co stripe (approx. 60~degrees), due to, as for a typical bar magnet, the stray field influence.
+This leads to a different phase at the top and bottom edges of the Co stripe.
+The local phase change is only resolvable with our technique.
+Fig. 4a)-b) prove that the exchange coupled resonance 2 is mainly excited at the directly overlapping areas of disk and stripe and is not due to either an optical or acoustical mode excitation, Both Py and Co are resonating at the field value corresponding to the one of an alloy-like entity, which is proven by similar phases.